frmichel/sparql-micro-service/doc/04-install.md

 #### Test URI dereferencing

-Enter this URL in your browser: http://example.org/ld/flickr/photo/31173091246 or the following command in a bash:
+Enter this URL in your browser: http://example.org/ld/flickr/photo/31173091246 or the following command in a bash (replace example.org with your own server hostname):

 ```bash
 curl --header "Accept: text/turtle" http://example.org/ld/flickr/photo/31173091246